-Everyone knows about all of the TOP sites to see in the South Island, or you can certainly figure that out with a quick Google search.
+Everyone knows about all of the TOP sites to see in the South Island of New Zealand, or you can certainly figure that out with a quick Google search.
 I’ve scoured this magnificent island far and wide to bring you the 5 hidden gems that you CANNOT miss when you go!

 Hooker Valley Track

 While you may have read about the ever so blue Lake Pukaki or the largest mountain in New Zealand, Mount Cook, Hooker Valley Track seems to fall by the wayside from the bloggers.
 This magnificent, 3-4+ hours, 5km (3.1mi) hike takes you through Aorki/Mount Cook National Park.
 Here you’l see some of the most beautiful scenery in all of New Zealand.
 The climactic endpoint leads you to Hooker Glacier with the stunning Mount Cook in the backdrop.
 This is the closest point that any track gets to Mount Cook and has pristine, unobstructed views.

 Tip: Start at the Visitor Centre or White Horse Hill campground/carpark (at the end of Hooker Valley Rd off State Highway 80).
 Be SURE to bring water, food/snacks, a hat and sunscreen, as there are no shops along the way and the hike is not shaded.

 Looking to get out of the city, soak up some sun and hit the surf?
 Sumner Beach is a perfect little spot for all the above.
 Located just 15 minutes outside of Christchurch, you’ll fall in love with this quaint, relaxed beachside town.
 Take a stroll in the sand and have lunch with a cocktail at The Beach Bar, which offers pristine views of the ocean.
 Tip: Be sure to climb Cave Rock for some epic views from above, especially at sunrise.